 Managing Depression Among Residents

-This indicates the percent of patients who are showing depressive symptoms.
+This is the percentage of patients who are showing depressive symptoms.
+Increased levels of depression could imply lower quality care.

 Appropriate Vaccine Usage

-This is the percentage of patients that received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percent of patients who were given the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Lake Placid Health and Rehabilitation Center, 13.17% Percentage of Patients
+In Lake Placid Health and Rehabilitation Center, 14.94% of Patients

-This is a measure of the percentage of long-term residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
-Some experts would argue this is a reasonable measure of a resident's well-being.
+This datapoint measures the percentage of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.
+Many in the industry believe this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Lake Placid Health and Rehabilitation Center, 18.15% Percentage of Residents
+In Lake Placid Health and Rehabilitation Center, 20.21% of Residents

 Hospitalizations